What holidays will the library be closed?

 How do I renew my books?

 Most books and other items may be renewed up to two times, provided there are no requests for them.
-You can use any of the following ways to renew your materials:
+Call or stop in our library to request a renewal.
+It is not necessary to bring your materials to renew them.

 How much are overdue fees?